wizard17-star/ai-travel-assistant/README.md

 # 🧭 AI Travel Assistant

-**AI Travel Assistant** is a personalized trip planner that recommends sightseeing spots, hotels, and restaurants based on the destination, travel date, and selected preferences.
+**AI Travel Assistant** is a personalized trip planner that recommends sightseeing spots, hotels, and restaurants based on the destination and selected preferences.
 Powered by multiple APIs and LLM agents, the system generates context-aware suggestions including cultural, culinary, and nature-based attractions.

 ---